Meal Assistance Programs

 - High: Bryan Station, Frederick Douglass, and Tates Creek

-- Other programs: Carter G. Woodson Academy, Family Care Center, Fayette County Preschool Center, Audrey Grevious Center (formerly Lexington Day Treatment), Martin Luther King Jr. Academy, Success Academy, The Learning Center, and The Stables
+- Other programs: Audrey Grevious Center, Carter G. Woodson Academy, Family Care Center, Fayette County Preschool Center, Martin Luther King Jr. Academy, Opportunity Middle College, Success Academy, The Learning Center, and The Stables

 Jessica Whisman, Child Nutrition program assistant and FRAM coordinator